 Women entrepreneurs face unique challenges when starting a business.

-Each year, more and more women set out on the journey to become successful founders and CEOs of their own companies.
-While these business-savvy ladies are inspirational to women with dreams of launching a startup, entrepreneurship remains a traditionally male-dominated territory, and there are still some significant obstacles that many female business owners have to face.
-Here are five of the biggest challenges of women entrepreneurs today, and how to overcome them.
+Entrepreneurship was once considered a man's territory, but each year, more and more women set out on the journey to launch and lead their own companies.
+These business-savvy ladies inspire other women with dreams of founding startups, but many female business owners face still face significant obstacles because of their gender.
+Female CEOs shared a few of the biggest challenges women entrepreneurs face today, and how to overcome them.

 Women entrepreneurs think they need to act like men.

 Most female business owners who have attended networking events can relate to this scenario: You walk into a crowded seminar and can count the number of women there on one hand.
 When women entrepreneurs have to talk business with primarily male executives, it can be intimidating.

 To compensate and protect themselves, women often feel as though they need to adopt a stereotypically "male" attitude toward business: competitive, aggressive and sometimes overly harsh.
 But Hilary Genga, founder and CEO of women's swimwear company Trunkettes, said this is the wrong approach to take.
 [5 Lessons for Women Leaders]

 "Be yourself, and have confidence in who you are," Genga said.
 "Don't try to be a man.
 You made it to where you are through hard work and perseverance, but most importantly, you're there.
 Don't conform yourself to a man's idea of what a leader should look like."

 Sharon Rowlands, CEO of digital marketing firm ReachLocal, agreed that confidence is the key to success, even when you're up against a boardroom full of men.
 Rowlands noted that when she was a newly appointed CEO, she often felt her ideas received more scrutiny than those from her male colleagues.
 However, she didn't let that discourage her from being a great business leader, she said.